PauloPHLP/JavaScript-TestingPlayground/README.md

 ## 🔎️ Description

-A simple JavaScript project to check basic testing concepts in JavaScript.
+A simple JavaScript project to check the basics of testing in JavaScript.

 ## 🚀️ Technologies